majunze2001/nope/README.md

 That column is estimated, and we will explain the estimation process in the next version of the paper.

+Additionally, to interpret these results relative to our initial submission, please note the following.
+- size (in the artifact) and Bandwidth (in the submission) are the same thing.
+- Time and Variance (in the artifact) are the same thing as the submission's "time (JS)" column (the submission reports in the format "time (+/- variance) ms").
+- Also, DV (in the artifact) refers to Legacy (in the submission), and NOPE (in the artifact) refers to DOVE (in the submission).

 ### Figure 4 (several hours to run, but the bulk can be skipped)

 Reproducing Figure 4 is a several step process.